-- What If diagnosis is delayed?
+- What if the diagnosis is delayed?
 What's the worst that could happen?

 - Will diet and exercise help PMR symptoms, and can PMR be controlled by diet and exercise only?

-You'll find all the answers I got for these questions below.
+You'll find all the answers I got to these questions below.